TykTechnologies/tyk-docs-hugo/tyk-docs/content/configure/dashboard-env-variables.md

 weight: 13
 ---

-Environment variables can be used to override settings defined in the Dashboard configuration file.
 The table shows how the JSON member keys maps to an environment variable.
-Where an environment variable is specified, its value will take precedence over the value in the configuration file.
+Where an environment variable is specified, its value will override the value in the [Tyk Dashboard configuration file](/docs/configure/tyk-dashboard-configuration-options/).

 | JSON Value                               | Environment Variable Name                    |
 |------------------------------------------|----------------------------------------------|